azzazzel/liferay-docker-images/README.md

-# Liferay Docker containers
+# Liferay Docker Images

 This repository contains

- - tool to create Liferay "standalone" Docker containers for any Liferay distribution.
+ - tool to create Liferay "standalone" Docker images for any Liferay distribution.
 See [liferay-standalone] folder for details
- - Some scripts that makes it easier to work with those containers.
+ - Some scripts that makes the usage of those images/containers a lot more easier (or even transparent) for a regular end user.
 See [os-scripts] folder for more information!

 [liferay-standalone]: liferay-standalone
 [os-scripts]: os-scripts